-More generally, Susan’s research interests include the politics of resource extraction and development, the politics of community inclusion and exclusion in governance (particularly environmental and resource governance), and the politics of sexual and gender-based violence.
-In her free time, Susan enjoys spending time outside playing with her dog, hiking, skiing and kayaking, and volunteers in several roles with Girl Guides of Canada and the St. John Ambulance Therapy Dog Program.
+More generally, Susan’s research interests include the politics of resource extraction and development, the politics of community inclusion and exclusion in governance, gender and diversity analysis as tools for policymaking, and the politics of sexual and gender-based violence.
+In her free time, Susan enjoys spending time outside with her dog, hiking, and kayaking, and volunteers in several roles with Girl Guides of Canada and the St. John Ambulance Therapy Dog Program.

-More information about Susan’s work can be found on her personal website: www.susanmmanning.com
+More information about Susan’s work and a complete CV can be found on her personal website: www.susanmmanning.com